Understanding Tagged PDFs: Definition, Usage and Examples

 Conclusion

 Tagged PDFs are essential for creating accessible, well-structured documents that can be used by everyone, including people who rely on assistive technologies.
 As accessibility requirements become increasingly important across industries and jurisdictions, understanding and implementing tagged PDF properly is a critical skill for document professionals.
 By following the standards and best practices outlined above, you can ensure that your PDF documents are accessible, compliant, and ready for a wide range of uses beyond simple visual display.
+For compliance requirements in regulated industries, our article on FDA PDF compliance covers the requirements for pharmaceutical submissions.

 Need Help Working with PDFs?